 The above is a list of the most common but not necessarily all the questions that will be asked at Massachusetts Bankruptcy Hearing.
-The most important advice is to answer all questions truthfully, honestly and briefly.
+The most important advice is to answer all questions truthfully, honestly, completely and briefly.

 The hearing will be conducted by a lawyer acting as a Trustee on behalf of your creditors.
 As your bankruptcy attorney, I will be in sitting with you and you will not be alone as it is usually the most important step in the process.
 There are some very informative videos about the entire bankruptcy process.